Your Kitchen Lab

 Step 8: Make the Frosting

-Whisk together: 115g cream cheese, 60g powdered sugar, 30g softened butter, 1 tsp vanilla, 2 tbsp of the strawberry filling.
+Whisk together: 115g cream cheese, 60g powdered sugar, 30g softened butter, 1 teaspoon vanilla, 2 tablespoon of the strawberry filling.
 Set aside for spreading once the rolls are baked.

 Step 9: Bake